arhnita/alx-graphql-0x00/README.md

 ## Acknowledgments

-- Rick and Morty API team for providing the GraphQL endpoint
+- Rick and Morty API team for providing the GraphQL endpoint.
 - Apollo GraphQL team for excellent tooling
 - Next.js team for the React framework
 - Tailwind CSS for the styling framework